topheman/angular2-sandbox/README.md

 * `FAIL_ON_ERROR=true` will break the build if any errors occurs (useful for CIs such as travis - at `false` in dev-server, at `true` when building)
 * `LOCALHOST=false` to access via IP from other devices on the same network (ex: `LOCALHOST=false npm start` - default `true`)
 * `DEVTOOLS`: By default at `null`.
 Used internally by `npm run build-prod-all` (you may not need that if you don't do OSS)
+* `SHOW_DEVTOOLS=false npm start` lets you run with the devtools closed by default
+* `DEVTOOLS npm run webpack` lets you run without the devtools

 ###More